Recess Behavioral Expectations

 • Obeying rules of safety in games and in the use of playground equipment is mandatory.

 Students who violate the code of conduct and expectations of appropriate behavior will be immediately placed in the timeout area.
 A behavior report will be sent home to inform parents of their child’s inappropriate behaviors.
 Parents will be asked to sign and return the incident report to confirm that they received the report.

-Repeated violations will result in a behavior referral to the office and will result in increased consequences, and behavior that violates Student Code of Conduct may result in the parent/guardian being asked to come take your child home for the remainder of the day or the length of a suspension.
+Repeated violations will result in a behavior referral to the office and will result in increased consequences, and behavior that violates the Student Code of Conduct may result in the parent/guardian being asked to come to take your child home for the remainder of the day or the length of a suspension.

 Some examples of disruptive student behaviors, which will be considered a violation of the code of conduct, are:

 • Inappropriate, threatening, or offensive language or mannerisms.

 • Verbal or physical abuse of students or adults.

 • Behavior that causes or reasonably could cause physical harm to students or adults.